 Connected job site technology can be a powerful tool to improve worker safety, both through real-time alerts and by gathering data to be analyzed for potential trends.
-“More and more devices are being introduced on construction sites that can collect data as well as inform site management about a variety of worksite exposures and worker behaviors,” said Bob Kreuzer, Vice President of Construction Risk Control at Travelers.
+“More and more devices are being introduced on construction sites that can collect data as well as inform site management about a variety of worksite exposures and worker behaviors,” said Ken Wengert, Vice President of Construction, Energy and Marine Risk Control at Travelers.
 For example, a wearable device that monitors lumbar motion can gather data to help identify high-risk activities and provide insights to help prevent injuries.

 With sprains and strains continuing to be a frequent cause of injury in construction, these types of devices, while early in their development, show significant promise.
 Our Risk Control Consultants interact with hundreds of customers every week, and as we help customers enhance their risk management programs, we understand that introducing anything new to a workforce can present challenges.

 “Workers could be apprehensive about the use of connected job site technology and the data collected,” Wengert said.
 “Companies should openly communicate with workers on the benefits of the use of connected technology and, also, what data will be collected and how it will be used to reinforce that it is being used to promote safety.”

 Here are five considerations before implementing job site safety technology:

 1. Consider the Issues You’re Trying to Address

 More and more wearable devices and other technologies are being positioned to help the construction industry.
 Identifying your objectives upfront can help you filter through available technology solutions to help you meet your goals.